St George's Church, Worthing: The church today

 St George's Church was listed at Grade C by English Heritage on 21 May 1976.
 Grade C was the lowest rank on an old grading system used for Anglican churches, before English Heritage extended the standard Grade I, II* and II scheme to all types of building.
 A small number of churches remain on the old scheme, on which Grade C is equivalent to Grade II.
 In February 2001, it was one of 198 Grade II- or C-listed buildings, and 213 listed buildings of all grades, in the Borough of Worthing.
 (These totals have since changed because of new listings and delistings.)

 The parish covers the southeastern part of Worthing borough.
 Its boundaries are the railway line to the north, the border with Adur district to the east, the English Channel to the south and the High Street and Steyne to the west.

 Worship is in a Conservative Evangelical style in the Anglican tradition, mostly using the Common Worship series of worship materials.
 There is one service on Sunday, a service of morning worship and prayer.
-At the moment there is no evening service.
-Holy Communion occurs once a month, and on special occasions.
+Holy Communion occurs once a month and on special occasions.